Budibase/website/content/blog/best-small-business-apps/index.md

 {{< figure src="/small-business-apps/budibase.png" alt="Budibase UI" >}}

-**Description**: Budibase is a no-code platform for building custom software.
+**Description**: Budibase is a low-code platform for building custom software.
 When spreadsheets are too limited, and off-the-shelf software is too generic and expensive, Budibase is the answer.
 With Budibase, software users become software makers.
 For example, with Budibase you could build a customised CRM for your organization in minutes, without coding, and for free!

 **Review:** We are incredibly biased.
 So, instead, we will list comments from our initial Beta users.